💰 Make Money Online

 While RPM is important, what ultimately matters is total revenue.
 Here’s how the three sites performed over the 12-month period:

-To make this more comparable, here’s what each site would have earned with1 million pageviews:
+To make this more comparable, here’s what each site would have earned with 1 million pageviews:

 While RPM is crucial, several other factors significantly impacted the overall experience with each network: